2014–15 Chicago Bulls season: Draft picks

+The team entered the draft with two first-round selections and one second-round selection.
+They kept their original selections, while the additional first-round pick from the 2010 Tyrus Thomas trade was conveyed from the Charlotte Hornets when the latter made the 2014 NBA playoffs as the Bobcats, having been deferred in 2012 and 2013 due to poor regular-season finishes.

 Roster changes

 Player signings

 Pau Gasol was signed on July 18.

 On July 18, the Bulls signed 13-year veteran Pau Gasol and Real Madrid player Nikola Mirotić.
 Gasol received a three-year, $22 million deal, while Mirotić's contract was reported to be a three-year, $16.6 million deal.
 Then, on July 21, Kirk Hinrich was re-signed, whose contract was a two-year, $5.5 million deal.
 The next day, Aaron Brooks signed with the Bulls.

 On September 18, the Bulls signed E'Twaun Moore.
 Nazr Mohammed was re-signed on September 22.
-The Bulls finalized its training camp roster with the additions of Kim English, Ben Hansbrough, and Solomon Jones on September 26.
+The Bulls finalized their training camp roster with the additions of Kim English, Ben Hansbrough, and Solomon Jones on September 26.

 Trades

 On June 26, the Bulls acquired the draft rights to McDermott, the 11th pick in the NBA draft, and Anthony Randolph from the Nuggets, who received the draft rights of Jusuf Nurkić and Gary Harris, as well as a 2015 second-round draft pick.
 In a trade with the Orlando Magic on July 14, the Bulls gained the draft rights to Milovan Raković, while Randolph, 2015 and 2016 second-round draft picks, and cash considerations were sent to the Magic.
 On the same day, the Bulls acquired the draft rights to Tadija Dragićević from the Dallas Mavericks, who received Greg Smith.